ThomasHornschuh/elua/README_RISCV.md

 ### Building eLua:
-More information how to build eLua can be found here here: http://www.eluaproject.net/doc/master/en_building.html Unfortunately there is not much information about the prerequisites.
+More information how to build eLua can be found here here: http://www.eluaproject.net/doc/master/en_building.html and http://www.eluaproject.net/doc/master/en_building_unix.html

 The build system is not using make, it uses Lua.
 So Lua must be installed on the system, but it works only with Lua5.1 !
-I don't unfortunately don't remember all the steps to get the Build system running, basically you need to install "Luarocks" and then some Luarocks modules.
-The build system will fail and complain what it is missing.
-It was not to hard, I managed to get it running with a few google searches, etc in 1-2 hours :-)

 #### Other dependencies:
 Of course you need a RISC-V toolchain installed and in your path.
 Because I aim for RV32IM only, I have build the RISC-V toolchain with the options --with-arch=rv32i and --with-abi=ilp32.
 This leads to gcc binaries prefixed with "riscv-unknown-elf32*".
 If your toolchain is named differently you can adapt the build_data-lua file in the eLua root directory, I think the file is mainly self-explanatory.